unruledboy/SyncRoo/README.md

 The hardware is i5-13600K CPU + AData Legend 800 3.5GB/s SSD.

-RoboCopy took over 4 days to work out the delta and started to copy the first file.
+Robocopy took over 4 days to work out the delta and started to copy the first file.

-SyncRoo took 30 minutes to find the delta file list, which is over 200 times faster than RoboCopy.
+SyncRoo took 30 minutes to find the delta file list, which is over 200 times faster than Robocopy.

 ## Usage